CobayaSampler/cobaya/docs/cosmo_model.rst

 Using the ``model`` wrapper
 ===========================

 In the last section we have seen how to run basic samples.
-Before we get to modifying modules, let us take a look at the *model wrapper*.
+Before we get to creating cosmological likelihoods, let us take a look at the *model wrapper*.
 It creates a python object that lets you interact with the different parts of your model: theory code, prior and likelihood.
 It can do the same as the :doc:`sampler_evaluate`, and much more, in an interactive way.

 You can use it to test your modifications, to evaluate the cosmological observables and likelihoods at particular points, and also to interface cosmological codes and likelihoods with external tools, such as a different sampler, a machine-learning framework...